 Here is a chart that shows which channels D2C brands use most often to acquire new customers.
 The data comes from a study by Yotpo.

-All these strategies have in common that the e-commerce brand is in direct contact with their target customers/audience.
+All these strategies have in common that the e-commerce brand is in direct contact with its target customers/audience.
 In addition to often lower costs, this brings further advantages.
 Customers with whom companies communicate directly:

 In addition, and this is often the most important factor, these customers provide valuable feedback.
 Knowing what customers like and, usually more importantly, what they don’t like, is worth more than a sale in many cases.
 In this way, D2C e-commerce companies save resources in market research and always keep an eye on their customers’ preferences and wishes- That way they can stay ahead of new trends.

 Another important factor of D2C marketing is creativity.
 One of our favorite examples of this is a Youtube video from 2012 published by the back then small direct-to-customer company, MillionDollarShaveClub.

 This video, which has more than 27 million views to date, and similar efforts, have helped the company to challenge industry giants such as Gillette, and gain enormous publicity.
 The simple business model then enabled customers to be won quickly and easily.
 Subsequently, the products could be sold without a middleman, and thus at a low price.
 This ultimately resulted in Unilever buying the company for $1 billion in 2016.

 One question that occurs quite often is, what is the difference between D2C (direct-to-consumer) and B2C (business-to-consumer)?
 The first thing to note is that all D2C activities are categorized as B2C at the same time, while not all B2C companies automatically have a D2C strategy.

 Sounds complicated, but it’s not.
 After all, any company that sells products to end customers, with or without a middleman, is a B2C company.
 If this is done directly and without intermediaries, the company is also considered a D2C company by definition.